- Requirements Regarding Maintenance of Accounts

 - Every registered person shall keep and maintain a separate account of advances received, paid and adjustments made thereto.

-- Every registered persons hall keep the particulars of –
+- Every registered persons shall keep the particulars of –

 (a) names and complete addresses of suppliers from whom he has received the goods or services;